aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance.md

 I don't know why WebPageTest does not show the request to `ocsp2.globalsign.com`, but I'm 100% sure the request did go out because of the big increase in TLS handshake time for `https://www-t-mobile.nl/` and the awesome [Ryan Sleevi](https://twitter.com/sleevi_) confirming to me Firefox has a soft-fail-after-2-seconds policy for online revocation status checks for non-EV certificates.

-Knowing did not receive anything from the CA's OCSP responder, will the browser behave the same when re-visiting the page after a short time?
+Knowing Firefox did not receive anything from the CA's OCSP responder, will the browser behave the same when re-visiting the page after a short time?

 <a href="https://www.webpagetest.org/result/191209_5J_abe11450c6aa3f8cde10ec3596cc9329/1/details/cached/#waterfall_view_step1" class="no-styling">
 	<img loading="lazy" class="responsive-ugh" src="/static/img/waterfall-charts/dv-cert-no-ocsp-staple-blocked-firefox-repeatview-waterfall-small.png" width="530" height="199" alt="DV Certificate Without OCSP Staple - Responder Blackholed - Firefox - Repeat View - Waterfall Chart">